teaql/teaql-quick-start/quick-start/teaql-using-problem.md

 ## ACCIDENTALLY CHANGED THE SOURCE CODE ##

 When you use IntelliJ IDEA, it will give you hints.
-Errors in writing are displayed with a cur
+Errors in writing are displayed with a
+cursor.
+You can put your mouse cursor on